drkaine/config-forge/README.md

 go run main.go
 ```

-For run the tests :
+For run the tests  (add -v for the verbose mode):
 ```
-go test
+go test ./tests
 ```

 And the linter :